 Nasal prongs must be inserted into the nostrils and seal tightly, so they may cause irritation or sores.
 It may be just a matter of your nose "toughening up" over time, so try switching back and forth between the nasal prong device and a nasal mask.
 If the sores do not heal, we suggest you discontinue using the nasal prongs.

 Sores inside the nose may also be caused by the CPAP air drying out the mucous membrane.
-Adding moisture with a heated humidifier will help alleviate the problem.
+Adding moisture with a Heated Humidifier may help alleviate the problem.

 - Why is my nose so dried out?

 - The primary reason nasal passages can become dry from CPAP use is lack of adequate humidification.

 CPAP air is an irritant - to one degree or another - to everyone.
-The irritation may cause the nasal passages to dry out and bleed, or the mucous membranes may try to protect the nasal passages by producing excess mucous and so congestion results.
-And the irritation can be cumulative; the problem may develop over time.
+The irritation may cause the nasal passages to dry out and bleed, or the mucous membranes may try to protect the nasal passages by producing excess mucous, resulting in congestion.
+The irritation can be cumulative, developing over time.
 Furthermore, dry, cracked or bleeding nasal passages are a breeding ground for infection.